TylerDeaver/Azure-SOC/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics measured in within the unsecured environment for 24 hours:
+The following table shows the metrics measured within the unsecured environment over its 24-hour exposure to the internet:

 Start Time 11/7/2023 @ 3:12:57 PM